State Partnership Programs add an additional advantage to traditional plans by rewarding those who have long-term care insurance.

-- 64-year old female is worried about running out of money if she ends up in a long-term care situation.
+A 64-year old female is worried about running out of money if she ends up in a long-term care situation.
 She purchased a Traditional long-term care insurance plan that is State Partnership Qualified.
-Should her health become compromised she will now have a pool of insurance money for $150,000 to pay for care.
-If she uses all of this money and still needs care, she can now ap-ply for Medicaid.
-Without the insurance plan she would have to spend down her savings to $2000 to qualify for Medicaid.
-However, since she had a partnership long-term care insurance plan she is able to keep $152,000 of savings.
+Should her health become compromised she will now have a pool of insurance money that provides $150,000 to pay for care.
+If she uses all of this money and still needs care, she can now apply for Medicaid.
+Without the insurance plan she would have to spend down her savings to $2,000 to qualify for Medicaid.
+However, since she had a partnership long-term care insurance plan, she is able to keep $152,000 of savings.
 Partnership Plans allow you qualify for Medicaid and keep an additional dollar of your savings for every dollar the long-term care insurance company paid for care on your behalf.